fedora-infra/statusfpo/content/resolved/2024-04-10-datacenter-network.md

 The provider is looking for the outage cause and networking is working on improving routing to get all traffic to use the secondary link.

+Update: The link has been restored and everything should back to normal operation.